UMassCDS/IHOP-Reddit/README.md

 - `ihop.resources`: Data resources
 	- `ihop.resources.analogies`: Subreddit algebra analogies for tuning community2vec, taken from [social-dimensions](https://github.com/CSSLab/social-dimensions) with minor updates

+## Subreddit Clustering Application
 The `app.py` program is a [Dash](https://plotly.com/dash/) app that allows for filtering and visualizing subreddit clusters using the community2vec embeddings.
-It expects a JSON configuration file with a path to a community2vec model:
+It expects a JSON configuration file with paths to trained community2vec models, for example:
 ```
 {
-    'logger': {<log config, refer to ihop.utils.py for examples>},
+    "logger": {<log config, refer to ihop.utils.py for examples>},
+    "model_paths": {
-    'model_path': '<path to single model output of ihop.community2vec.py model training>'
+        "Model ID displayed in UI dropdown, typically month time frame": "<path to single model output of ihop.community2vec.py model training>",
+        "May 2021": ""data/community2vec/RC_2021-05/best_model"
     }
+}
 ```
 Run `python app.py --config config.json` to start the application on port 8050, you will be able to navigate to http://localhost:8050/ to see the app running.
 You can also run using the `--debug` flag to have the application dynamically relaunch on code changes.

+The committed `config.json` is configured to load in the best models for each month over a year, from April 2021 through March 2022.
+To pull the models, run `dvc pull community2vec_models`, assuming you have access to the `s3://ihopmeag` bucket on AWS.
+See more details on DVC below.

 # External Dependencies
 - Python >= 3.7
 - [Java](https://docs.oracle.com/en/java/javase/17/install/overview-jdk-installation.html) or [OpenJDK](https://openjdk.java.net/install/) (at least version 8).
 Make sure you have `JAVA_HOME` set appropriately
 - (Optional to support faster compression & customize Hadoop config for Spark) [Hadoop](https://hadoop.apache.org) at least version 3.3 is needed for Pyspark to properly decompress the Reddit zst files (see [this issue](https://stackoverflow.com/questions/64607248/configure-spark-on-yarn-to-use-hadoop-native-libraries) or [this one](https://stackoverflow.com/questions/67099204/reading-a-zst-archive-in-scala-spark-native-zstandard-library-not-available)).
 Install Hadoop and configure the environment variables using [these instructions](https://phoenixnap.com/kb/install-hadoop-ubuntu).
-- [unzstd](http://manpages.ubuntu.com/manpages/bionic/man1/unzstd.1.html) and [bzip2](https://www.sourceware.org/bzip2/) are used for recompressing the monthly Reddit dumps to bzip2 format, which Spark is more readily able to handle than the zst files.
+- [unzstd](http://manpages.ubuntu.com/manpages/bionic/man1/unzstd.1.html) and [bzip2](https://www.sourceware.org/bzip2/) are used for recompressing the monthly Reddit dumps to bzip2 format, which Spark and Gensim are more readily able to handle than the zst files.

 # Setup and Installation